-There are several bird species in Dimmuborgir which should not be disturbed, f.ex. the falcon, so it is very important to keep to the paths and not walk on roped-in areas, which are roped in for the protection of the vegetation.
+There are several bird species in Dimmuborgir that should not be disturbed, f.ex. the falcon, so it is very important to keep to the paths and not walk on roped-in areas, which are roped in for the protection of the vegetation.

 While walking somewhere in the middle of Dimmuborgir it is easy to get lost if not following a certain path, as some of the lava formations look exactly the same and one can be almost certain to think "I've been here before".

-If you walk up the steps to the church you will notice that it is a cave open in both ends with a high-dome shaped roof.
+If you walk up the steps to the church you will notice that it is a cave open in both ends with a high-dome-shaped roof.
 It looks like it is man-made, but it is actually a lava cave, which looks a little like a Gothic church.

-Returning back you walk through sand hills and close the ring by the parking lot.
+Returning back you walk through sandhills and close the ring by the parking lot.
 Just remember that the name of the entrance to Dimmuborgir is Borgarás.

 I love visiting Dimmuborgir - and in one location hidden away is a cave where the Icelandic Yule lads live!